yajra/laravel-datatables-assets/README.md

 # WIP: Laravel DataTables Assets

-A collection of DataTables server-side scripts.
+A personal collection of DataTables server-side and client-side scripts.

+> Note: The scripts relies on bootstrap 4 styles.
+Use at your own risk. :)

 ## Installation